arackaf/mongo-graphql-starter/README.md

 });
 ```

-This adds a new `authors` collection to the Book type, which are read from the authors collection, by `_id`, based on the values in a book's `authorIds` array.
+This adds a new `authors` array to the Book type, which are read from the authors collection, by `_id`, based on the values in a book's `authorIds` array.
 Note that `authorIds` must either be a `StringArrayType`, or `MongoIdArrayType`.

 ### Defining a single foreign key